-If a payment is not a qualified distribution and you are under age 591⁄2, you will have to pay the 10% additional income tax on early distributions with respect to the earnings allocated to the payment that you do not roll over (including amounts withheld for income tax), unless one of the exceptions listed below applies.
+If a payment is not a qualified distribution and you are under age $59\frac{1}{2}$ , you will have to pay the 10% additional income tax on early distributions with respect to the earnings allocated to the payment that you do not roll over (including amounts withheld for income tax), unless one of the exceptions listed below applies.
 This tax is in addition to the regular income tax on the earnings not rolled over.

-The 10% additional income tax does not apply to the following payments from the Plan:
+The 10% additional income tax does not apply to the following $% \left( {{\rm payments}} \right)$ payments from the Plan:

-- Payments made after you separate from service if you will be at least age 55 in the year of the separation; - Payments that start after you separate from service if paid at least annually in equal or close to equal amounts over your life or life expectancy (or the lives or joint life expectancy of you and your beneficiary); - Payments from a governmental plan made after you separate from service if you are a qualified public safety employee and you will be at least age 50 in the year of the separation; - Payments of up to \$5,000 made to you from a defined contribution plan within one year after the birth or adoption of a child; - Payments made due to disability; - Payments after your death; - Payments of ESOP dividends; - Corrective distributions of contributions that exceed tax law limitations; - Cost of life insurance paid by the Plan; - Payments made directly to the government to satisfy a federal tax levy; - Payments made under a qualified domestic relations order (QDRO); - Payments up to the amount of your deductible medical expenses (without regard to whether you itemize deductions for the taxable year); - Certain payments made while you are on active duty if you were a member of a reserve component called to duty after September 11, 2001 for more than 179 days; - Payments of certain automatic enrollment contributions requested to be withdrawn within 90 days of the first contribution; and - Payments excepted from the additional income tax by federal legislation relating to certain emergencies and disasters
+- Payments made after you separate from service if you will be at least age 55 in the year of the separation; - Payments that start after you separate from service if paid at least annually in equal or close to equal amounts over your life or life expectancy (or the lives or joint life expectancy of you and your beneficiary); - Payments from a governmental plan made after you separate from service if you are a qualified public safety employee and you will be at least age 50 in the year of the separation; - Payments made due to disability; - Payments after your death; - Payments of ESOP dividends; - Corrective distributions of contributions that exceed tax law limitations; - Cost of life insurance paid by the Plan; - Payments made directly to the government to satisfy a federal tax levy; - Payments made under a qualified domestic relations order (QDRO); - Payments up to the amount of your deductible medical expenses (without regard to whether you itemize deductions for the taxable year); - Certain payments made while you are on active duty if you were a member of a reserve component called to duty after September 11, 2001 for more than 179 days; - Payments of certain automatic enrollment contributions requested to be withdrawn within 90 days of the first contribution; and - Payments for certain distributions relating to certain federally declared disasters.